 For the previous season, CBS introduced just eight new scripted shows during the regular 2017-18 season.
 The network cancelled half of them and renewed the other four.
 How will their new programming do in the ratings for the 2018-19 season?
 Stay tuned.

-CBS shows this season (so far): 60 Minutes, The Big Bang Theory, Blue Bloods, Bull, FBI, God Friended Me, Happy Together, Hawaii Five-0, MacGyver, Madam Secretary, Magnum PI, Mom, Murphy Brown, NCIS, NCIS: Los Angeles, NCIS New Orleans, The Neighborhood, Survivor, SWAT, and Young Sheldon.
+CBS shows this season (so far): 48 Hours, 60 Minutes, The Amazing Race, The Big Bang Theory, Big Brother: Celebrity Edition, Blue Bloods, Bull, The Code, Criminal Minds, Fam, FBI, God Friended Me, Happy Together, Hawaii Five-0, Life in Pieces, MacGyver, Madam Secretary, Magnum PI, Man with a Plan, Mom, Murphy Brown, NCIS, NCIS: Los Angeles, NCIS: New Orleans, The Neighborhood, Ransom, SEAL Team, Survivor, SWAT, The World’s Best and Young Sheldon.

 There’s lots of data that CBS execs look at when deciding whether to renew or cancel a TV series but ratings are typically the biggest piece.
 Here’s how the network’s shows are doing so far.